 Specialist units

-We use specialist units to help offenders address the reasons for their offending.
+We use specialist units to help people address the reasons for their offending.

 Maori focus